inoxlang/inox/docs/builtins.md

 ### print

 The print function prints its arguments with a space ' ' separation.
-A '\n' character is added at the end.
+A `\n` character is added at the end.
 ### fprint

 The fprint function writes to the provided writer its arguments with a space ' ' separation.
 A '\n' character is added at the end.